DeloitteDigitalUK/domroute/README.md

 # ...repeats every 30 seconds
 ```

-When the IP address for the domain changes, old IP addresses are removed from the route table and replaced with the latest IP address returned by DNS resolution.
+When the IP address for the domain changes, old IP addresses are removed from the route table and replaced with the latest.

 Change the check interval by setting the environment variable (in seconds):

     CHECK_INTERVAL=60

-## Delete route table entries for a domain
+## Delete routes for a domain

 Resolves a domain to one or more IP addresses, then removes each IP/gateway combination from the route table if it exists.
+Any previously added routes held in state are also removed.

 ```
 $ sudo domroute delete example.com 10.0.0.1